In 40 seconds

 - Tattoos and piercings (jewellery should be removed for the session)

 Specific to this condition: Septic bursitis is a hard exclusion until the infection is fully treated.
-If you have any signs of infection (fever, unwell, hot/red/broken skin over the bursa, rapidly worsening pain) see your GP urgently — the bursa must be cultured before any anti-inflammatory work begins.

 Frequently asked questions

-Should I have a steroid injection?
+Should I have a steroid injection or PEMF?

-Find a PEMF clinic near you
+Looking for a PEMF clinic near you?

 We list every credible PEMF therapy provider in the UK so you can find one near home.